SATYADUTTMS/BEC456B_LIC_4NI23EC092/DIFFERENTIAL_AMPLIFIERS.md

 And thus for a particular high value of input voltage one of the MOSFET becomes ON and the other is OFF {END Conditions} and have values -Rd*Iss.
 Ex: if Id1 flows and Id2 is 0 then Iss = Id1.

-Q. Whatis this minimum value of Vin-Vin2 at which one MOSFET turns OFF ?
+Q. What is this minimum value of Vin-Vin2 at which one MOSFET turns OFF ?

 ANS : Assume Vin1 > Vin2 , then the M1 conducts and M2 should be off orjust starting to get turn off, observing the Saturation current equation we observe that when Vgs = Vth this condition occurs, also the Vp is given by